THE ECC COMMUNTIES OF

 Mary of Magdala Community

-at Trinity Lutheran Church with St. Paul’s Episcopal Church
+Trinity Lutheran Church and St. Paul’s Episcopal Church

 301 E. Stuart St, Fort Collins, CO 80525